PetecoKraus/alustock/README.md

 # alustock
-This app manage your aluminium bars and pieces, also accessories, hardware and glass.
+This app will manage your aluminum bars and pieces, also accessories, hardware and glass.

-My first commit